Silicon Valley’s biggest investors want your kids to play with these low-tech toys

 The $28 billion toy industry is buzzing with high-tech battery-operated gadgets for kids.
-And yet, Silicon Valley investors, including Google Ventures and the Chan Zuckerberg Initiative (founded by Mark and Priscilla Zuckerberg), have just invested in a startup called Lovevery that makes low-tech, old-school toys.
-The company just landed $20 million in this Series B round, bringing its total investment to $32 million, setting it up to become an important player in the world of toys.
+And yet, Silicon Valley investors, including Google Ventures and the Chan Zuckerberg Initiative (founded by Mark Zuckerberg and Priscilla Chan), have just invested in a startup called Lovevery that makes low-tech, old-school toys.
+The company just landed $20 million in this Series B round, led by lead investor Maveron Ventures, bringing its total investment to $32 million, setting it up to become an important player in the world of toys.

 Lovevery, an Idaho-based company cofounded by Jessica Rolph and Roderick Morris two years ago, creates toys that are carefully designed to meet the developmental needs of children.
 The brand first launched an award-winning Play Gym for infants, then a collection of Play Kits that would take a child through the first two years of life.
 For instance, the newborn kit contains cards with interesting black-and-white images on it since babies take several weeks to fully develop their vision, and the kit for 19- to 21-month-olds contain a usable flash light for toddlers to go on nighttime adventures.